-- ➤ Partnering with the Colorado Association for Music Therapy to move towards getting art therapy and music therapy licensure with DORA. - ➤ Putting together an art therapy Social Media Challenge for May 2020's Mental Health Awareness Month to promote art therapy. - ➤ Updating our acronym, tagline, and mission statement. - > Working on collaborating more community events and art therapy workshops. - ➤ Creating videos relating to art therapy for our YouTube channel. - ➤ Engaging in discussion about how to grow the ATACO community and be more involved in the community. - > Sharing art therapy resources and art therapy interventions. - > Sharing the latest art therapy news on our Social Media. - ➤ Engaging in discussion about putting together a Colorado Art Therapy Conference in the near future.
+- ➤ Partnering with the Colorado Association for Music Therapy to move towards getting art therapy and music therapy licensure with DORA. - > Putting together an art therapy Social Media Challenge for May 2020's Mental Health Awareness Month to promote art therapy. - > Updating our acronym, tagline, mission statement, and brochure. - > Working on collaborating more community events and art therapy workshops. - > Creating videos relating to art therapy and ATACO for our Youtube Channel. - ➤ Coordinating an Art Therapy Event with Naropa University for Mental Health Awareness Month.

+- > Engaging in discussion about how to grow the ATACO community and be more involved in the community. - > Sharing art therapy resources and art therapy interventions. - > Sharing the latest art therapy news on our Social Media. - > Engaging in discussion about putting together a Colorado Art Therapy Conference in the near future.